 It turns out that war fails to improve our freedom, as we’ve argued repeatedly here echoing the writings of Howard Zinn, Noam Chomsky, Glenn Greenwald, and Amy Goodman : dedicated resistance and a cohesive, powerful labor movement have so far proved to be sufficient, if not essential to the civility and freedom we enjoy in the modern era.
-Swanson argues, alongside them, that war historically always has the opposite effect, reducing freedom.
+Swanson argues, alongside them, that war historically always has the opposite effect, reducing freedom while fomenting unrest and division.
 One need only look at the various wars to discover that many dissenters have gone to jail, including Swanson’s historical doppelganger Eugene Debs; Debs encouraged antiwar speech during World War I. War resisters during the Revolutionary War faced violence, confiscation of property, murder, and expulsion to Canada.

 During World War II, the government imprisoned Japanese and German Americans.
 My grandparents worked at Camp Howze, a POW camp near my hometown of Gainesville, Texas.
 Woodrow Wilson argued during World War I that “disloyal” dissidents